Skip to content

 • Collections - (Tones and Constraints pages only) collections that group tones or constraints together.
 Tones and Constraints maintain separate collection libraries; see section 13 for details.

 Prompts, Personas, Output Formats, and Libraries pages have three tabs (Mine, Public, Favorites).
 Tones and Constraints pages have a fourth: Collections.
+The Queues page does not use this tab structure — it shows only your own queues, which are always private.

 The Mine tab shows usage counters while you are on a free plan, so you always know how close you are to the per-tier limit.
 See the Tiers & Access page for the exact numbers.